 A venturi injection system was selected to introduce ozonated water into the raw water achieving a minimum of 90% mass transfer efficiency.
 GMC teamed with Brasfield & Gorrie as the Construction Manager at Risk to deliver these process improvements to the ARJWS Water Treatment Facility.
 The project was completed on schedule and under budget.

-The Anderson Regional Joint Water System (ARJWS) Water Treatment Plant is a 48 million gallons per day (MGD) facility in Anderson, S.C.
 In 2013, raw water drawn from Lake Hartwell began to see an increase in two forms of algae, MIB and Geosmin.
 The algae created newsworthy taste and odor issues and was untreatable with processes ARJWS had available at the time.

 GMC devised a solution using a three-phased approach, which entailed 1) researching taste, odor and color, iron and manganese and emerging contaminants; evaluating processes and developing a matrix for current issues versus treatment technologies; 2) analyzing identified technologies; and 3) providing treatment recommendations with expenditures, life-cycle cost analysis and a path forward.
 Based on the study, GMC determined that an advanced oxidation/ozone system would address the taste and odor issues, while continuing to meet water treatment standards.